 Not unlike with Marketing Automation, the new Sitecore Forms brings a new user experience that makes life easier for business users.
 While Sitecore Forms is the future, it does lack some features currently available in the previous tool, Web Forms for Marketers.
 Switching to Sitecore Forms will require some analysis and the best next step will depend on your individual situation.

-Sitecore 9 includes architectural changes that makes xConnect available as a stand-alone service. xConnect provides the ability to collect and act on customer behavior between channels.
+Sitecore 9 includes architectural changes that make xConnect available as a stand-alone service. xConnect provides the ability to collect and act on customer behavior between channels.

 Sitecore Cortex – Machine Learning

 Totally new in Sitecore 9.1, Cortex combines advanced machine learning algorithms with a processing engine in order to enable "Contextual Intelligence".
 This takes the manual work out of analyzing collected data and personalizing user experiences based on that data.

 Without any doubt Sitecore’s latest release provides significantly improved features that will benefit marketers.
 But, as with any major upgrade, you have to weigh the benefits vs. the costs.
 Some of the benefits are: